Minute Stats

 Recorded Votes

-79 meetings · page 3 of 4
+83 meetings · page 3 of 4

 Council directed staff to study how to repave roads in Chippewa Park using Municipal Accommodation Tax funds, with a report due January 22, 2024.
 A bid to remove tax language from carousel funding discussions was rejected, keeping that funding option on the table.
 Council also ordered updates to city IT and privacy policies by March 25, 2024, and approved routine administrative matters including a new Deputy City Treasurer appointment and a lane closure at 377 Second Avenue.

-December 11, 2023 10 motions 1 notable 1 defeated See Minutes Official Minutes ↗
+10 motions 1 defeated Minutes

 Council capped a proposed Multi-use Indoor Sports Facility at $30 million and directed staff to redesign the project to meet that limit, excluding field size reductions but exploring cuts to amenities and environmental standards—Stantec Architecture will study alternatives and report back by March 24, 2024.
 Council also approved a $38 million budget amendment for a major facility project with a switch to Ontario Building Code standards and required a business plan review by March 25, 2024.
 A motion to delay financing decisions for Soccer Northwest Ontario's indoor sports facility failed, and a proposal to shorten the Integrity Commissioner's response timeline from 30 to 15 days ended in a 6-6 tie and was defeated.